DSpace/dspace-angular/README.md

 The configuration file can be externalized by using environment variable `DSPACE_APP_CONFIG_PATH`.

+#### Buildtime Configuring

+Buildtime configuration must defined before build in order to include in transpiled JavaScript.
+This is primarily for the server.
+These settings can be found under `src/environment/` folder.

+To override the default configuration values for development, create local file that override the build time parameters you need to change.

+-	Create a new `environment.(dev or development).ts` file in `src/environment/` for a `development` environment;

+If needing to update default configurations values for production, update local file that override the build time parameters you need to change.

+-	Update `environment.production.ts` file in `src/environment/` for a `production` environment;

+The environment object is provided for use as import in code and is extended with the runtime configuration on bootstrap of the application.

+> Take caution moving runtime configs into the buildtime configuration.
+They will be overwritten by what is defined in the runtime config on bootstrap.

 #### Using environment variables in code
 To use environment variables in a UI component, use: